 app/

 can actually be named whatever you want.
 As long as the recipe point to the folder containing all the sprinkle static resources.This methods returns the sub-sprinkles your sprinkle depends on.
-This makes it easier to integrate other sprinkles classes and resources into your app without having to copy everything inside your own recipe.
+This makes it easier to integrate other sprinkles' classes and resources into your app without having to copy everything inside your own recipe.

-The order the Sprinkles are loaded is important.
-Files in one Sprinkle may override files with the same name and path in previously loaded Sprinkles.
+The order the sprinkles are loaded is important.
+Files in one sprinkle may override files with the same name and path in previously loaded sprinkles.
 For example, if we created site/templates/pages/about.html.twig

 , this would override core/templates/pages/about.html.twig